Twipped/CurvyAndTrans.com/posts/2019-04-03.1023.D0C809/index.md

   <a href="../09-3.jpeg"><img src="/images/filler.png" data-src="../09-3.sm.jpeg" alt="TRINITY: Most guys do."></a>
 </div>

-Do I have to explain this?
-I mean, there's the obvious factors here of how in the 90s many men believed there were "no girls on the internet", there's also the implication of how many people are surprised when a trans woman comes out because "[they had always seemed so manly](/p/047AE7/the-parts-we-play/)".
+There's the obvious sexism here of how in the 90s and 2000s many men believed there were "no girls on the internet" (see [rules 29 and 30](https://knowyourmeme.com/memes/rules-of-the-internet), there's also the implication of how many people are surprised when a trans woman comes out because "[they had always seemed so manly](/p/047AE7/the-parts-we-play/)".

 <div class="matrix-row lightbox">
   <a href="../10-1.jpeg"><img src="/images/filler.png" data-src="../10-1.sm.jpeg" alt="TRINITY: I know why you're here, Neo."></a>